BasileR/DeepLearning-optimization/README.md

 # DeepLearning-optimization

-Binarization and densenet are not added yet, working on it.
+Binarization is not added yet, working on it.

 ## Introduction